DA lifts Japan poultry import ban

 The Department of Agriculture (DA) on Wednesday lifted the suspension of the importation of domesticated and wild birds from Japan due to reported cases of bird flu.

-This, after the official self-declaration report of Dr. Okita Masatsugu, Director of the Animal Health Division and Delegate of Japan to the World Organisation Animal Health, shows that all reported highly pathogenic avian influenza (HPAI) cases have ended with resolved status.
+This after the official self-declaration report of Dr. Okita Masatsugu, director of the Animal Health Division and delegate of Japan to the World Organization Animal Health, showed that all reported highly pathogenic avian influenza (HPAI) cases had ended with resolved status.

 Likewise, no additional outbreaks were recorded after 2 June.

-H5N1, a subtype of bird flu virus, could spread rapidly among the bird population, including poultry, which is a multibillion-peso industry in the country, according to the DA.
+H5N1, a subtype of the bird flu virus, can spread rapidly among the bird population, including poultry, which is a multibillion-peso industry in the country, according to the DA.